Bias-inducing geometries: an exactly solvable data model with fairness implications: Modelling Data Imbalance

-This second result provides us with a fully deterministic estimate of the accuracy of the trained model on the different data sub-populations.
+This second result yields a fully deterministic estimate of the accuracy of the trained model on the different data sub-populations.
 These scores will be used in the following sections to investigate the possible presence of bias in the classification output of the model.
-Note that theorems \ref{th:main} and \ref{th:conf_mat} allow for an extremely efficient and exact evaluation of the learning performance in the T-M, remapping the original high-dimensional optimisation problem onto a system of deterministic scalar equations that can be easily solved by recursion.
+In particular, they will be useful to estimate numerator and denominator of the $DI$, Eq.~\ref{eq:DI}.
+Note that the results \ref{th:main} and \ref{th:conf_mat} allow for an extremely efficient and exact evaluation of the learning performance in the T-M, remapping the original high-dimensional optimisation problem onto a system of deterministic scalar equations that can be easily solved by recursion.